CAAPIM/gateway-ansible-playbook/TUTORIAL.md

 Follow the setup steps in the [README for gateway_replicate_database role](roles/gateway_replicate_database/README.md).

-Run `​ansible-playbook -i inventories/tutorial/hosts playbooks/gateway-database-replication.yml`
+Run `ansible-playbook -i inventories/tutorial/hosts playbooks/gateway-database-replication.yml`

 This playbook will setup replication on the Gateways listed in the inventory under groups `gateway_primary_db` and `gateway_failover_db`.